When you have type 2 diabetes, taking time to plan your meals goes a long way toward controlling your blood sugar and weight.

 FRUITS (1½ to 2 cups or 240 to 320 grams a day)

 Choose fresh, frozen, canned (without added sugar or syrup), or unsweetened dried fruits.
-Try apples, bananas, berries, cherries, fruit cocktail, grapes, melon, oranges, peaches, pears, papaya, pineapple, raisins.
+Try apples, bananas, berries, cherries, fruit cocktail, grapes, melon, oranges, peaches, pears, papaya, pineapple, and raisins.
 Drink juices that are 100% fruit with no added sweeteners or syrups.

 GRAINS (3 to 4 ounces or 85 to 115 grams a day)